Posted on

 ABOUT

-Missoula, Montana and Palmerston North, New Zealand have been Sister Cities for over 30 years.
+Missoula, Montana and Palmerston North, New Zealand have been Sister Cities for over 40 years.
 In that time the two cities have helped unite cultures and learn from each other through various cultural and educational exchanges.
-We celebrate this unique relationship with New Zealand Day(s), an event highlighting our longstanding connection with Palmerston North, New Zealand.
+We annually celebrate this unique relationship with New Zealand Day(s), an event highlighting our longstanding connection with Palmerston North, New Zealand.

 Germanfest Features: